 “Is it still raining?”
 Cynthia asked.

-“So the killer switched from night to day.”
+“So the killer switched from nighttime to daytime.”

 “The time won’t make a difference now,” Kai pointed out.
 “What matters is the killer is out of control now, desperate even.”

 “If we don’t focus on the time, how will we catch them?”

 By this time, they’d reached the first level and were all headed toward the main area of the building.

 “My car,” Kai rattled off as they reached the entrance, knowing the other three were still following him.

 Nic and Cynthia increased their pace to keep up with Kai.
 They were in for good because of the rainy weather condition.
 The road was already flooded with water.
 Yet they did not dare to question Kai’s driving.
 Kai rarely drove, only letting Nic do it if they had to travel by car.
 But now?